reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 With the baseline approach used by [Saxton et. al.][mathematics_dataset_paper], the model takes in the question as a *sequence* of characters, and tries to directly map that to another *sequence* of characters, representing the correct probability.
 A vanilla  [transformer][attention_paper] architecture does surprisingly well, with accuracies of ~0.77 and ~0.73 on the `swr_p_level_set` and `swr_p_sequence` test sets, respectively.

-**picture of architecture from deepmind paper. caption the rest of this article will use transformer blabla**

 ### Humans use intermediate steps to solve math problems

-To solve the same problems, a human does not just take a look at the question and immediately spit out an answer.
-One must go through a series of reasoning and intermediate steps, similar to the following:
+To solve the same problems, a human goes through a series of reasoning and intermediate steps, similar to the following:

 ```
 QUESTION: Calculate prob of sequence ko when two letters picked without replacement from yyyykkoykkyoyyokyyy.